Feldman’s Favorites: Week 17

 It’s a mystery at this point as to what the Bills are going to do with their starters, but I can’t see them playing them for too long.

-The Steelers have six starters not making the trip and two key pieces on the COVID list.
+The Steelers have six starters not making the trip and two others on the COVID list.

 Cole Beasley’s injury in Week 16 should reinforce just how important it is to keep everyone healthy.
 I expect the starters to get a couple series.
 They’ll let Allen get the 40 passing yards he needs to set the franchise record.
 They’ll let John Brown get a little bit of timing back and get back into the swing of things.
 And not a lot more than that.